KKobuszewski/optimcut/README.md

 ## Advantages and drawbacks

-simpler algorithm -> less code storage requirements
+simpler algorithm -> less code storage requirements (could be the case while working with microcontrollers)

 better memory efficiency